Reptilian-Mammal Fossil Unearthed In Utah, Turning Previous Theories Upside Down

 The discovery of a half-mammal, half-reptile fossil in Utah could alter the way scientists have been looking at the evolutionary development of mammals and the geological timelines surrounding it.

 According to CBS, a skull of the reptilian-mammal fossil, Cifelliodon wahkarmoosuch, weighs about two and a half pounds and is about six inches in length.
 Discovered at the Bureau of Land Management Lands northeast of Arches National Park in Utah by Andrew R.C.
-Milner, a paleontologist at the St. George Dinosaur Discovery Site at Johnson Farm, the skull could mark a huge shift to the geological timeline that scientists have attributed to the super-continental split of Pangea.
+Milner, a paleontologist at the St. George Dinosaur Discovery Site at Johnson Farm, the skull could mark a huge shift to the geological timeline that scientists have attributed to the super-continental split of Pangaea.

-Pangea was a super-continent in the southern hemisphere — much of what is today the entire landmass of the earth — that has so far been believed to have split about 175 million years ago.
+Pangaea was a super-continent in the southern hemisphere — much of what is today the entire landmass of the earth — that has so far been believed to have split about 175 million years ago.
 One way evolutionists have been able to determine the date of the split is through the observation of fossils of several mutational species.
-The discovery of the skull, which belongs to a half-reptile, half-mammal snout-bearing, catlike creature with buck teeth and molars for crushing plants, now points towards the Pangea split happening at least 15 million years later than what is believed to be true right now.
+The discovery of the skull, which belongs to a half-reptile, half-mammal snout-bearing, catlike creature with buck teeth and molars for crushing plants, now points towards the Pangaea split happening at least 15 million years later than what is believed to be true right now.

 As noted in the report, the discovery points towards an “unsuspected burst of evolution” of these animals around the time.